11 Things You Must Eat in The Dominican Republic

 Dominicans love their meats but fear not.
 Vegetarian options are popping up in Santo Domingo like this restaurant: TIME Vegetarian Kitchen.
 Don’t come here expecting some sad salads, their dishes are creative and packed with flavors.
 It’s truly a crowd pleaser vegetarian or not.

 ・ Mushroom with Mozzarella

 ・ Guanabana with Chinola (Soursop with Passionfruit) juice

 Bonus round: Worthy mentions

 Unfortunately, I did not get to try these dishes.
-But they were highly recommended by locals, so I thought they were worth mentioning.
+But they were highly recommended by locals, and they are very popular as well, so I thought they were worth mentioning.

-La Bandera – Your all-in-one meal – white rice, meat, and beans.
+La Bandera (The Flag) – The national dish and your all-in-one meal – white rice, meat, and beans.

-Mofongo – I tried this in Puerto Rico, but you can also find it in the Dominican Republic.
+Mofongo – I tried this in Puerto Rico, but you can also find this smashed plantain dish in the Dominican Republic.